The Best Safaris In Zambia

 How to get to Kafue National Park

 It is possible to drive from Lusaka to Kafue National Park, with the journey length depending on which lodge or camp is being visited.
-The closest part of the park to Lusaka is the Northern section which takes between 4-5 hours to drive to.
+It is a three hour drive from Lusaka to the most accessible part of Kafue.

 If you’re heading deeper into the park to places like Busanga, consider a private charter flight.
 These land at airstrips such as Chunga, Lufupa and Ngoma.